lsst-dm/dmtn-316/index.md

   * Unused configuration removed
   * Kubernetes Resource requests implemented
 * Database
- * Partioning implemented for databases that will grow larger than supported by Postgres
+ * Partitioning implemented for databases that will grow larger than supported by Postgres
  * Retries enabled for database connections
  * Database backups are running
  * Postgres Poolers created and in use.
 Idle timeout set for Pooler.